 Yes and no. If you already know you like espresso and cappuccino, and a lot of people drink coffee in your household, it may be worth just going for a better machine.

-However, if you’re just getting your feet wet, you may be apprehensive about spending so much and in that case, an inexpensive machine will help introduce you to the world of espresso.
+But if you’re just getting started, an inexpensive machine will introduce you to the world of espresso without a big commitment.

 Are there even cheaper machines available?